lsandini/cgmsim-site/docs/operate/pump.md

 The absolute time of the script execution refers to the **timezone where your computer running CGMSIM is located**.
 If you are using a cloud-based solution, notice the time difference with your location.

 For me, with a DigitalOcean droplet located in Europe, the time difference is +3 hours.
-So I execute the sript at 21:00 o'clock "server time", which is midnight at my location.
+So I execute the sript at 21:00 o'clock "server time", which is 24:00 at my location.
 The line starts with :

 ```
 #0 21 * * * cd /home ...